 - 1 4-ounce can diced green chiles

-The chicken gives off a fair bit of liquid as it cooks, so you'll notice that things inside the pressure cooker are a lot soupier than you left them.
+- The chicken gives off a fair bit of liquid as it cooks, so you'll notice that things inside the bowl are a lot soupier than you left them.

 - Mix on low speed and watch the paddle shred the chicken automatically.
 It really works, I swear.

-Thaw in the refrigerator overnight before reheating on the stovetop or adding to soups, enchilada or burrito fillings, or whatever magical meal you have planned.
+- Thaw in the refrigerator overnight before reheating on the stovetop or adding to soups, enchilada or burrito fillings, or whatever magical meal you have planned.